voa2000/Java/README.md

 File List
 ---------
+Intro to Java.pptx
+SuperHero.java
+OOPIntro.java

 How to run file
 ----
-*   Download and install the Java Development Kit
+*   Download and install the Java Development Kit from here https://www.oracle.com/technetwork/java/javase/downloads/index.html

-*   Download and install Eclipse .
+*   Download and install Eclipse from here https://www.eclipse.org/

 Once you have cloned the directory to your local machine, follow the diections below:
 -----